-119. Sarcoidosis is a rare disease which causes granulomas to develop in various organs of the body, most often the skin or lungs (NHS choices, 2013).
+117. Sarcoidosis is a rare disease which causes granulomas to develop in various organs of the body, most often the skin or lungs (NHS choices, 2013).
 It usually develops first early in adulthood, although in Scandinavia a bimodal incidence by age has been observed in women, with a first peak at 25-29 years and a second peak at 65-69 years (lannuzzi, 2007).
 The highest annual incidence has been reported in Northern Europe (5-40 cases per 100,000 people), with a lower rate in Japan (1-2 cases per 100,000 people).
 Symptoms include tender red bumps on the skin, persistent cough, shortness of breath, fatigue, weight loss and night sweats.

-120. Hypercalciuria is estimated to occur in 40% of patients, hypercalcaemia in 11% and renal calculi in 10% (Iannuzzi, 2007).
+118. Hypercalciuria is estimated to occur in 40% of patients, hypercalcaemia in 11% and renal calculi in 10% (Iannuzzi, 2007).
 Intra-renal deposition of calcium may be so severe that renal failure ensues.
-Higher estimates (2-63%) of the incidence of hypercalcaemia in sarcoidosis patients have also been reported (Sharma, 1996).
+However, the incidence of hypercalcaemia in sarcoidosis patients was estimated to be higher (2-63%) by Sharma (1996).

-121. Several case reports have suggested that dietary vitamin D and/or exposure to sunlight can precipitate hypercalcaemia in people with sarcoidosis (Harrell and Fisher, 1939; Demetriou et al, 2010; Hassler et al., 2012; Amrein et al., 2011; Nayak-Rao, 2013).
+119. Several case reports have suggested that dietary vitamin D and/or exposure to sunlight can precipitate hypercalcaemia in people with sarcoidosis (Harrell and Fisher, 1939; Demetriou et al, 2010; Hassler et al., 2012; Amrein et al., 2011; Nayak-Rao, 2013).